Rarst/error-log-dashboard-widget/readme.txt

  - log file is detected automatically from configuration;
  - only end of file is read - no memory overflow issues, safe for large logs.

-== Installation ==

-1. Upload `error-log-dashboard-widget` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the `Plugins` menu in WordPress

 == Frequently Asked Questions ==